Second Nature at Reads Creek

 Proper Care Makes a World of Difference

 Years of hard work have gone into growing your plants, and when we hand them off to you, they are healthy and have been watered meticulously.
-Much like children, we hope for the best as they go off to their new homes and we have some tips on how you can nurture these plants so they live long and healthy lives in their new homes.
+We assure you that the plants you are purchasing from us are healthy, true to name, and painstakingly cared for.

 Downloadable Care Guides